candacemonster/candace-woodbury/_posts/2026-05-06-this-is-fourty.md

-[^1]: **The 'Pause Life by Dr. Mary Claire Haver** – A wellness resource for women in perimenopause, menopause, and beyond, founded by Dr. Mary Claire Haver, MD, a board‑certified OB‑GYN and Certified Menopause Practitioner who offers a lifestyle‑focused menopause toolkit, education, and community support.[web:9] Visit [https://thepauselife.com](https://thepauselife.com).[web:9]
+[^1]: **The 'Pause Life by Dr. Mary Claire Haver** – A wellness resource for women in perimenopause, menopause, and beyond, founded by Dr. Mary Claire Haver, MD, a board‑certified OB‑GYN and Certified Menopause Practitioner who offers a lifestyle‑focused menopause toolkit, education, and community support.
+Visit [https://thepauselife.com](https://thepauselife.com).